 You might also lose any custom forms, such as a contact form, through Instant Articles.
 If you use widgets, custom codes and forms to engage your website traffic, they may not be available on Facebook’s system.

 How Does This Impact Your Site?

 What kind of optimization features do you offer for mobile technology?
-Do referrals from social media play a role in the traffic to your site?
+Do you have other Facebook integration options on your WordPress site like a Facebook login?